-- 1. Position the access panel on the chassis, approximately 6 mm (.24 in) inside the edge of the chassis.
-Slide the panel toward the front of the chassis (1) until it locks into place. - 2.
-Move the access panel latch (2) to the left to secure the access panel.
+1. Position the access panel on the chassis, approximately 6 mm (.24 in) inside the rear edge of the chassis.
+Slide the panel toward the rear of the chassis until it locks into place.

-3. Insert the hooks on the right side of the rear I/O panel (1) into the right side of the back of the chassis, rotate the left side (2) to the chassis, and then press it to the chassis until it locks in place.
+2. Insert the hooks on the left side of the rear I/O panel (1) into the left side of the back of the chassis, rotate the right side (2) to the chassis, and then press it to the chassis until it locks in place.